braksator/minson/README.md

 You can also use `Minson.charset.CHARSET` to supply a predefined charset.
 Available values for CHARSET are:
-ALPHANUMERIC, NUMERIC, HEXADECIMAL, ALPHA, ALPHAUPPER, ALPHALOWER
+ALPHANUMERIC, NUMERIC, HEXADECIMAL, ALPHA, ALPHAUPPER, ALPHALOWER, SYMBOLS

 You can concatenate multiple charsets or perform other string operations on them.